anubhutivyas/RL/docs/guides/training-algorithms/dpo.md

 ## Launch a DPO Run

-The script [examples/run_dpo.py](../../examples/run_dpo.py) can be used to launch a DPO experiment.
+The script, [examples/run_dpo.py](../../../examples/run_dpo.py), can be used to launch an experiment.
 This script can either be launched locally or via Slurm.
 For details on how to set up Ray and launch a job using Slurm, refer to the [cluster documentation](../../get-started/cluster.md).

 Be sure to launch the job using `uv`.
 The command to launch a DPO job is as follows:
 ```bash
 uv run examples/run_dpo.py --config <PATH TO YAML CONFIG> <OVERRIDES>
 ```
-If not specified, `config` will default to [examples/configs/dpo.yaml](../../examples/configs/dpo.yaml).
+If not specified, `config` will default to [examples/configs/dpo.yaml](../../../examples/configs/dpo.yaml).

 ## Configuration

 NeMo RL allows users to configure DPO experiments using `yaml` config files.
-An example DPO configuration file can be found [here](../../examples/configs/dpo.yaml).
+An example DPO configuration file can be found [here](../../../examples/configs/dpo.yaml).

 To override a value in the config, either update the value in the `yaml` file directly, or pass the override via the command line.
 For example: